greg-raven/Uncommon-Sense/_posts/2009-05-06-economists.md

 tag: 'George Bernard Shaw'
 ---

-If all the economists were laid end to end, they’d never reach a conclusion.
+If all the economists were laid end to end, they'd never reach a conclusion.